-Preveza witnessed another great historical naval battle when the Ottoman fleet, led by the Turkish admiral Barbarossa, defeated a united Christian Navy.
+Preveza witnessed another great historical naval battle when the Ottoman fleet, led by the Turkish admiral Barbarossa, defeated the united Christian Navy.
 The battle took place in the 16th century, and divers still explore the seabed due to this event.

 The famous river Acheron (44km from Preveza) is named after the god Acheron, which in Greek mythology is known as the god who keeps the underworld river.
-According to tradition, the souls of river Acheron are souls of the dead traveled to the other side, to the god of the underworld, Hades.
+According to tradition, the souls of river Acheron are souls of the dead travelling to the other side, to the god of the underworld, Hades.
 The goddess Thetis bathed her son Achilles in this river by holding the infant by his heel, after what he became immortal.

 Zalongo is a mountain that belongs to Cassope mountain range famous for Zalongo monument.
 At this point, a monument was built to women and children who have chosen to die to avoid falling into the hands of Turks.
 They carried out the deadly dance in the early nineteenth century, and now impressive monument is a place visited by a thousands of tourists during a year.
-You can reach the monument by car through a winding road and interesting traditional Greek villages, after what you will come to St. Demetrius Monastery, which you can also visit.
+You can reach the monument by car through a winding road and interesting traditional Greek villages, after which you will come to St. Demetrius Monastery, which you can also visit.
 You can park your car next to the monastery and continue the way to monument by foot, passing 400 steps.
 The monument is 13 meters high.
 From this place you can enjoy the great view of the sea and Lefkada, Preveza and Parga, and on a clear day also Ithaca, Kefalonia, Corfu, Paxos and Antipaxos.

 And for the end we left something you absolutely must do while in Preveza, a cruise to magnificent Gulf of Amvrakikos.
 You can book a cruise at the coast of Preveza, in the harbor, from captain Vasilisa.
 The boat is small and can accommodate up to 8 people, but the experience is something that you will remember for a lifetime.
 In short we will write some of the characteristics of the bay, and the most interesting stories and descriptions you can hear only from the captain himself, who speaks English perfectly.

 The bay is considered a miniature Mediterranean.
 Formed back in the Ice Age, about 10.000 years ago, and according to a legend, Alexander The Great cut and created a water surface with an extremely rare biodiversity.
 Amvrakikos Bay is one of 11 wetlands in Greece which has received the label "of international importance" and is protected by international treaty RAMSAR.
 This bay is considered to be one of the most important protected areas of Natura 2000 network due to the presence of rare and endangered species and because of its unique landscapes and habitats.
 Amvrakikos is very complex ecosystem formed at the delta of two rivers Louros and Arachtos.
 In its composition has the largest swamp in Greece (Rodia) and over twenty lagoons.
 Due to its geographical position the Bay is located in one of the most important routes for European migratory birds.
 They use it to rest, feed and as a breeding ground.
 Islands in the lagoons serve as a habitat for some of the rarest birds threatened with extinction.
 One of them is Dalmatian pelican, some species of herons, eagles, cormorants, ducks and they nest in large reeds and flooded meadows Amvrakikos Gulf.
 The waters of the Gulf serve as a valuable biotope for dolphins, seals and endangered Caretta Caretta turtles.
 All in all Amvrakikos Bay is a paradise for nature lovers, birds and water animals.
-On the bay you can see 300 different species of birds of which 106 are migratory and 6 are globally threatened species.
+In the bay you can see 300 different species of birds of which 106 are migratory and 6 are globally threatened species.
 It may happen that you encounter water buffalo.
 In the aforementioned cruise through this water national park you will come to the place considered as a dolphin habitat where you can enjoy in observing these amazing species for hours.
 You can feed them, take pictures and easily enjoy their games, swimming and jumping.
 You can also see baby dolphins.
 Sometimes the boat stay here for a couple of hours.
 Caretta Caretta turtles cannot always be seen, but often yes.
 After a few hours filled with excitement and joy of both adults and children go to a small beach where you can swim and have lunch in the tavern or do snorkeling along the rocks on the coast.
-If you want, you can go on a cruise at sunset, which is also interesting.
+If you wish, you can go on a cruise at sunset, which is also interesting.
 There is a food and drink on the boat.
 Many tourists go to this trip twice during the holiday.
 To all who embark this adventure trip it remains as the best possible memory.

 To conclude, we can say that Preveza, as less developed tourist town, is ideal for a quiet holiday, and the beaches around Preveza, as less visited, perfect for seclusion and enjoying the sea, a gentle breeze, sunsets.
 The dense forests along the beaches and bays offer natural shade.
 Beaches have a turquoise sea, but many have emerald green sea because of the lush vegetation in the hinterland.
 Preveza is perfect for an eventful holiday as it has a promenade and harbor, great stocked supermarkets, many boutiques for shopping, but also a great selection of restaurants, bars, taverns, confectioneries, bakeries...
 The nightlife is also rich and Parga and offer clubs, discotheques, urban bars...

 On the other hand, if you prefer an active holiday, Preveza offers really such a great choice that one holiday cannot be enough to visit all natural and historical attractions.
-In addition to all that we have previously mentioned, we must add that in Preveza, near a small fortress Pantocrator which overlooks the Amvrakikos Gulf, ancient city Kassopiyou, you can visit the Museum of Art and Science of Epirus.
+In addition to all that we have previously mentioned, we must add that in Preveza, near a small fortress Pantokrator which overlooks the Amvrakikos Gulf, ancient city Kassopi, you can visit the Museum of Art and Science of Epirus.
 Besides the beaches described above, you can also visit Alonaki, located 4km from Preveza and Artholithia beach, but also to explore the very jagged coast of the whole region of Preveza.